X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 PRINT HEX$(I2CPEEK($6F,0) AND $7F)
 ```

-This command reports the seconds counter from the RTC by converting its internal BCD representation to a string.
+This command reports the seconds counter from the system clock by converting its internal BCD representation to a string.

 ### I2CPOKE

-**TYPE: Command**
+**TYPE: Statement**
 **FORMAT: I2CPOKE &lt;device&gt;,&lt;register&gt;,&lt;value&gt;**

 **Action:** Sets the value to a register on an I²C device.